LinkTheCoder/LinkTheCoder/README.md

 - 🖥️ Use OS like Windows, WSL(Windows Subsystem for Linux), Android.

-- 🗄️ Simple server use with Nginx.
+- 🗄️ Simple server use with Nginx(Local/VM).